Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/13-real-time-dashboards.md

     >**Note**: Currently there are no tables in the database.
 In the rest of this exercise you'll use an eventstream to load data from a real-time source into a table.

-## Create an eventstream
+## Task 2: Create an eventstream

-Currently there are no tables in the database.
-We'll use an eventstream to load data from a real-time source into a table.
+In this task, you will set up an eventstream within the eventhouse to define how incoming events are processed and managed.

 1. In the main page of your **KQL database (1)**, select **Get data (2)**.